Creamy Tom Yum Soup with Chicken and Prawns | (ต้มยำน้ำข้น)

 15. Simmer the soup on a medium flame for 8-10 minutes, till the prawns are just cooked.

-17. Once simmered for a while, add the carnation evaporated milk(1/4-1/2 cup) and the whole green and red small chillies.
+17. Once simmered for a while, add the Carnation evaporated milk(1/4-1/2 cup) and the whole green and red small chillies.

 18. Bring to a simmer one last time.
 At the very end, add lime juice to taste.
 Taste as you go.
 Add more salt if needed.
 Lastly, add the chopped fresh coriander and a bit more evaporated milk if needed.